pavanpanche/jdbc-basic-to-pro/README.md

 # jdbc-basic-to-pro
-jdbc connect  java code with mysql database
+jdbc help to connect our java code with mysql